 The Top 10 Majors at UC Davis

-In the 2016-17 academic year, 7,855 UC Davis undergraduates donned caps and gowns to gather their diplomas.
+In the 2020-21 academic year, 29,699 undergraduates were enrolled at UC Davis.
 Wonder what the top 10 most popular majors were for our industrious Aggies?
 Here are the statistics, including the percentage of students who declared each major.

 - Psychology — 8 percent

 - Read about what you can do with biological sciences.

 - Neurobiology, physiology and behavior — 6 percent

 - Managerial economics — 5 percent

 - Read about what you can do with managerial economics.

 - Read about what you can do with an economics

 - Read about what you can do with animal science.